 What To Do About Someone Who Hates You

 It’s important to remember that improving the situation isn’t always possible.
-Often times, a person’s sense of hatred for someone else stems from their own internal struggles, or from snap judgments that they don’t care to rectify.
-Other times, improving the situation isn’t worth the effort, such as if you rarely encounter the person in your daily life, or if it would be emotionally unsafe to engage with them about the issue.
-However, if you have to regularly interact with someone who seems to hate you, you might be able to implement some of the strategies below to at least defuse the hostility between you.
+Often times, a person’s sense of hatred for someone else stems from their own problems, not yours, like negative feelings and internal struggles, or from snap judgments that they don’t care to rectify.
+Other times, if people hate you improving the situation isn’t worth the effort, such as if you rarely encounter the person in your daily life, or if it would be emotionally unsafe to engage with them about the issue.
+However, if you have to regularly interact with someone who seems to hate you, you might be able to implement some of the strategies below to at least defuse the hostility between you and move your relationship in a positive direction.
 Remember that it’s generally advisable to avoid engaging with this person at all if it seems unsafe for you to do so.

 Find Out The Cause Of Their Feelings